-Settings to Enable VM Information Sources for VMware ESXi and vCenter Servers
+Settings to Enable VM Information Sources for VMware ESXi

 The following table describes settings you can configure to enable VM information sources for VMware ESXi and vCenter servers.